 Care Coordinators Guide Health Care Transition Planning

 The journey from childhood to adolescence and into adulthood poses many challenges for youth with disabilities, especially in healthcare.
 Challenges such as finding an adult provider or securing adequate medical coverage can lead youth to underutilize medical services and/or misuse and abuse the emergency room during adulthood.
-Care Coordinators help prepare youth and families navigate services through schools, agencies, employment/training and health care providers to create an effective path to greater adult independence.
+Care Coordinators help prepare youth and families to navigate services through schools, agencies, employment/training, and healthcare providers to create an effective path to greater adult independence.
 It is recommended that youth and families start planning for health care transition as early as 12 years of age.

 - Moving from pediatric care to an adult model of care

 - Preparing youth to become responsible for their health care

 - Maximizing independence and providing support systems as needed